2026 Workshop: Updating urban segregation computation with R

 Date & location

-The workshop will take place over 5 full days: 9, 10, 11, 12 and 13 November 2026, in Delft, the Netherlands.
+The workshop will take place over 5 full days: 9, 10, 11, 12 and 13 November 2026, at TU Delft, in the Netherlands.

 Funding and bursaries